One-Nub/Onyx_Chat/README.md

 Onyx Chat is for legacy chat-based command handling, and as such is only best reserved for smaller, or private, chatbots.

+Updates will be rather minimal + rare since I only have one bot that utilizes this library at this point, and I still feel like there are better ways to handle chat commands than how I have done it here.
+But with chat commands being pushed out, I would suggest using one of my other libraries listed below, or even the ones provided by those maintaining Nyxx.

 ---

 ## Some important information!